 IMAGINE is a magazine that SPACE10 published in 2017 to showcase the trends and technological advances that enable us to see how we might reshape society for the better.
 It highlights innovative ways to design, make and use things, and celebrates some of the pioneering companies and innovators breaking new ground.

-We’re a future-living lab in Copenhagen.
+We’re a research and design lab in Copenhagen.
 Our mission is to explore global challenges, detect potential disruptions and, most importantly, bring together radical thinkers and specialists to ideate, prototype and design new concepts and business models that enable a better, more sustainable and meaningful way of living.Discover SPACE10